Students in Lab

 The exam instructions are included on the exam page.

-TIP: Students with previous accommodations and IEP/504 plans are encouraged to meet with Student Accessibility Services to discuss the various supports, services, and resources available on the York College campus for students.
+TIP: Accommodations in higher education are different from those offered in K-12 education.
+Students who were previously eligible for accommodations through IEP/504 plans are encouraged to meet with Student Accessibility Services to discuss the various supports, services, and resources available on the York College campus.

 Supporting you outside of the classroom